isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

     ... | tri> _ _ x<a  = branch l<x px (all-insert a pa x<r)
 ```

-Now that we've finished the `def:all-insert` lemma, we're ready to show that
+Now that we've finished the `def:all-insert` lemma, we're ready to pop the stack
-`def:insert` preserves `type:IsBST`.
-Again, when implementing this you will see that the
+and show that `def:insert` preserves `type:IsBST`.

+Again, when implementing this you will see that the type will get stuck on
-type will get stuck on `insert x t | <-cmp a x`, and will require another
+`bind:x t:insert x t` `|` `bind:a x:<-cmp a x`, and will require another pattern
-pattern match on `<-cmp a x`.
-This will always be the case, and it is for this
+match on `bind:a x:<-cmp a x`.
+This will always be the case when proving things
+that pattern match on a `keyword:with` abstraction; it is for this reason that
-reason that we say the proof has the same shape as the computation.
-In many ways
-it is like poetry: it rhymes.
+we say the proof has the same shape as the computation.
+It's like poetry: it
+rhymes.

-Implementing `def:bst-insert` isn't much more of a cognitive challenge than
+Implementing `def:bst-insert` isn't any more of a cognitive challenge than
-`def:all-insert` was; just pattern match and then build a proof term via induction:
+`def:all-insert` was; just pattern match and then build a proof term via
+induction:

 ```agda
     bst-insert